 Read and interact with thought-provoking posts from a variety of church leaders.
 The Key Voice bloggers write for Day1.org on a wide range of issues of faith and life.
 And the Day1 Blog offers news and information about the Day1 ministry, and shares posts from other sources we think you might enjoy.
 Of course, the views of the bloggers on Day1.org do not necessarily represent the views of the Day1/Alliance for Christian Media staff or board of trustees.

-The Rev. Dr. Frederick Schmidt
+The Rev. Dr. Jacqueline Lewis

 Day1 Key Voice Bloggers